James Clemens High School: Clubs and organizations

-James Clemens High School is home to the JROTC Jet Battalion, with over 100 cadets enrolled.
-The program instructors are/were Colonel Courtney Taylor (2012-2016) and Sergeant Major Samuel McCray (2013–present).
+James Clemens High School is home to the JROTC "Jet Battalion", with over 100 cadets enrolled.
+The program instructors are Colonel Courtney Taylor (2012–2016) and Sergeant Major Samuel McCray (2013–present), with Major Rezell Linen taking over as the Senior Army Instructor (SAI) after Colonel Taylor retired from the SAI position.
 The Jet Battalion's Color Guard presents The Colors at every home football game, basketball game, and soccer game.
 The Jet Battalion also cleans the Madison City Schools Stadium after every home game.
-As of 2015, the Battalion is rebuilding a Grumman F-9 Cougar to display on campus.
-The Jet Battalion's Color Guard, PT, and Drill Team compete in local meets, and have won several awards, one of which being the "HOOAH Award", received at the annual JROTC Day hosted by Redstone Arsenal.
+In 2015, the Battalion started rebuilding a Grumman F-9 Cougar, concluding the project in 2023 with the display on campus.